// vs · otter.ai

 Notabium vs Otter.

 Otter is the most recognised brand in AI meeting notes.
-Notabium is the one that does not put a bot in your call.
+Notabium is the one that lets you record straight from your browser, or send a notetaker only when you choose.
 Here is the full comparison, by someone who has used both.

 The 60 second answer